This is the steamer SS Liverpool which carried our Cornish Tin before it sank in 1863.

 Cornishmen are justly proud of their ancient tin mining history dating back more than 250 years.
 By the 1830s thousands of Cornishmen, women and children were employed by mines suppling most of the worlds tin and copper.

 Their skills and industrial invention took Cornish miners all over the globe.
 Today there are over 6 million people of Cornish descent living worldwide, from Nevada to Norway, Australia to India, Spain to South Africa.
+(If you are one of those Cornish descendants we’d love you to get in touch and share your story with us).

 And so our special 9 and 18 carat gold and silver jewellery is sent out all over the world, with love.